nostr-protocol/nips/xx.md

 The following tags are optional:

 - `i` is an external GUID.
-- `c` is the name of a category.
+- `c` is the name of a category or genre.
+- `creator` is the pubkey of a person involved in creating the track.
+Pubkey MAY be blank.
+Second argument should be a plaintext representation of the person, and the third argument their role.
 - `website` is an external url to a website related to the track.
 - `duration` is the duration of the audio track, in seconds.
 - `published_at` is a timestamp representing the track's original publish date.
-- `genre` and `subgenre` are the names of the genre and subgenre respectively.

-Events may also include one or more [NIP 32](./32.md) `l` tags for denoting people involved in the creation of the track.
-The value of these tags SHOULD be pubkeys, but MAY be plain text values if a pubkey is not available.
-If a pubkey is available, an alternative plain text value SHOULD NOT be included.

 Example: